SERVICE @ PACIFICA

+Travel programs linked to service are also part of our traditions.
 Pacifica has teamed up with Partners in Hope to help serve in Africa.
 Partners in Hope runs an AIDS clinic in the capital city of Lilongwe.
-Currently the clinic serves 3,000 aids patients each month.
-Not only do patients come to the clinic, but the doctors make visits to distant villages to serve people in need.
-Pacifica will take ten students this summer to serve at the clinic and at a local orphanage.
 Showing students the face of Africa and allowing them to exercise Christian charity is an important part of one’s education and often proves to be a life changing experience.

 The Senior Trip - "Tattooed"

-Service at Pacifica culminates with the Senior Trip.
-However, it begins in the freshman year as students think about, question and grapple with the class virtue.
+Service begins in the freshman year as students think about, question and grapple with the class virtue.
 Each year the students interact with their class virtue through curricular assignments, small groups, service trips, chapel and conversation amidst peers and faculty.

 Freshman Virtue – Courage